thesofproject/sof-docs/architectures/dsp/intel/smp/index.rst

       struct idc *idc;
    };

-``struct core_context`` is allocated by master core for slave cores before slave core boot.
-Address of the ``struct core_context`` is written into ``THREADPTR`` processor register, which can later be retrieved by slave core after boot.
+``struct core_context`` is allocated by primary core for secondary cores before secondary core boot.
+Address of the ``struct core_context`` is written into ``THREADPTR`` processor register, which can later be retrieved by the secondary core after boot.
 Every core has its own instance of ``THREADPTR``, so ``struct core_context`` address can be read anytime at any place of the code.

 Communication between cores
 ***************************

-Master core can communicate with slave cores by sending messages using IDC mechanism.
+Secondary core can communicate with primary cores by sending messages using IDC mechanism.
 This mechanism is pretty much the same as IPC.
 Important data can be sent in two 32-bit IDC registers.
 Cores use interrupts to register for the incoming messages.

 .. uml:: ../images/idc-send-message.pu

+.. comment "master" has been replaced with "primary"
+.. comment "slave" has been replaced with "secondary"